Gurigraphics/Cocos2D-JS-Quick-Tutorials/README.md

 [12 | Cocos2D-JS | How use keyboard to move a sprite](https://github.com/Gurigraphics/Cocos2D-JS-Quick-Tutorials/issues/13)

-## You liked it and want more tutorials?
+## Collaborate with this repo
+The advantage of learning by writing tutorials is that, in the future, you can easily search what you need.

-Collaborate with this repo.
-Commit and send your tutorials.
+So collaborate with this repo.
+Send your commits and tutorials.